philsturgeon/docs/src/_guides/openapi/code-first-php.md

 }
 ```

-Here the scribe attributes are working with the reflection API to look at the name of the property and infer the types, so we don't need to define those agai.
+Here the Swagger-PHP attributes are working with the reflection API to look at the name of the property and infer the types, so we don't need to define those agai.
 Rerunning `./vendor/bin/openapi app -o openapi.yaml` will add the following to `openapi.yaml`.

 ```yaml
 openapi: 3.0.0